sahiliamsso/docs/source/admin-guide/saml.md

 ### Adding SP Requestor in Asimba Server

+Login to the Gluu Server with hostname `https://test.gluu.org` and add the SP Requestor:

 * Log into oxTrust interface
 * Navigate to `SAML` > `SP Requestor`
 * Click on `Add SP Requestor`

 ![image](../img/asimba/asimba-sp_addbutton.png)

-* Please fill up the form with the information below:
+* Fill in the form with the information below:
      - Select parent SP Pool: requestorpool.1
      - ID: https://test.gluu.org/saml
      - Friendly Name: oxAuth SAML